Snoy

-Snoy or Snoy d'Oppuers currently Snoy et d'Oppuers, is a Belgian noble family.
+The Snoy family or Snoy d'Oppuers currently Snoy et d'Oppuers, is a Belgian noble family.
 The current descendants are titled Barons Snoy and of Oppuers.

 Among the former residences of the family we find Château de Bois-Seigneur-Isaac, Meerbeek Castle and Befferhof Castle.

 Lord of Oppuers

 The family was important for the history of the Heerlijkheid of Oppuers.
-For generations they were Lord of Oppuurs and Poederlee.
+For generations, they were Lord of Oppuurs and Poederlee.
 Joost Snoy became after his marriage the first Lord of Oppuers.
 Philipp's first marriage to the important house made him one of the most important lords of Mechelen.
-His daughter Walburga Snoy inherited from her mother, Marie of Brimeu. the seigneurie of Poyelles (Poederlee).
-During the 17th century the family obtained political power, and continued to intermarry with important houses.
+His daughter Walburga Snoy inherited from her mother, Marie of Brimeu, the seigneurie of Poyelles (Poederlee).
+During the 17th century, the family obtained political power and continued to intermarry with important houses.